Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation

-When constructing the modes $\bm{\psi}_{\bm{k}i}$ using resolvent analysis, the base flow used is the laminar solution $\bm{u}_b=y\hat{\bm{\imath}}$.
+When constructing the modes $\bm{\psi}_{\bm{k}m}$ using resolvent analysis, the base flow used is the laminar solution $\bm{u}_b(y)=y\bm{e}_x$.
 This choice is made for its computational simplicity and numerical robustness; the laminar base flow is well-defined, analytically simple, and guarantees a tractable, well-conditioned singular value decomposition for all wavenumbers $\bm{k}\in\mathbb{Z}^2$ (including $\bm{k}=0$).
-Consequently, it provides a reliably calculable set of modes $\bm{\psi}_{\bm{k}i}$ without requiring a priori knowledge of the flow or introducing the numerical complications associated with a turbulent mean profile.
-For the computation of the SVD, the divide and conquer algorithm is used.
+Consequently, it provides a reliably calculable set of modes $\bm{\psi}_{\bm{k}m}$ without requiring a priori knowledge of the flow or introducing the numerical complications associated with a turbulent mean profile.
+We have observed that the difference in the modes generated using the laminar profile and turbulent mean do not have significant qualitative differences, thus the optimisation is not greatly affected by this choice as long as a sufficient number are used.
+To compute the resolvent modes the resolvent operator in \eqref{eq:resolvent} has to be discretised.
+That is, for each wavenumber tuple $\bm{k}$, the operator $\bm{R}_{\bm{k}}$ has to be evaluated for the given discrete representation of the wall-normal derivative $\pdv*{y}$.
+This process is done using primitive variables ($\bm{u}$ and $p$) as depicted in \citet{symon2018}.
+The resolvent takes the form as a matrix, augmented with the incompressibility constraint and the pressure gradient term, for each $\bm{k}$, which is then inverted.
+Before performing the SVD the resulting matrix has to be transformed such that it obeys the correct orthogonality condition defined in \eqref{eq:mode-orthonormal} \citep{sipp2013,mckeon2019}.
+To accomplish this the quadrature weights used to evaluate the wall-normal integrals are Cholesky decomposed, which provides a weighting matrix that ensures the resulting SVD will be orthogonal with respect to the correct inner-product space.
+The divide and conquer eigenvalue algorithm is used to perform the SVD.